From CBD infused drinks to all things fermented, Xtalks has compiled a list of the top 10 forecasted dining trends for 2019.

 “People want protein, they want that fix, but people are looking at creative ways of getting that fix and getting that experience, but in a more healthful approach,” said Berwald.

-Berwald says this change in appetite helps to explain the popularity of the Beyond Burger – a patty which is made from pea protein, coconut oil, and beet juice extract to resemble a bleeding burger.
+Berwald says this change in appetite helps to explain the popularity of the Beyond Burger – a patty that is made from pea protein, coconut oil, and beet juice extract to resemble a bleeding burger.

 Some other companies are taking it a step further by creating meat tissue from animal cells.
 In December of 2018, the Israeli start-up Aleph Farms claims to have made the world’s first lab-grown steak.